davetropeano/schematics-onboarding/README.md

 - **[Configuration Management](https://www.terraform.io/intro/vs/chef-puppet.html)** - tools that install and manage software on any number of resources (baremetal and virtual servers, containers, etc)

 # Early Access
 Currently the service itself is not available (as of April 06 2017).
 Early access involves using [Terraform](https://www.terraform.io/) from a users local machine.
-You must be a "[Sponser User](#sponser-user)" to gain early access.
+You must be a "[Sponser User](#sponser-users)" to gain early access.

 # Sponsor Users
-IBM Cloud Schematics will invite users to become sponsor users which are partners which we intend to work closely with to help solve their problems with our product.
-This will involve hands on observation and working sessions with development/operation teams.
+IBM Cloud Schematics will invite companies to be sponsor users; The sponsor user program at IBM creates a partnership between the two companies which will have the two work closely so that IBM can solve the sponsor user's problems with the IBM product.
+It also enables the sponsor user to gain access to the internal progress of the product as well as influence over the direction and roadmap.
+This involves hands on observation and working sessions with development and operation teams.
 A more in-depth presentation and discussion will explain the details of what it means to be a sponsor user.

 If you are not already a sponsor user, but are interested in becoming one, please contact [ckelner@us.ibm.com](mailto:ckelner@us.ibm.com) with subject line "Schematics Sponsor User" introducing yourself.